NCC Officier:C.VIJAYARAJ., B.E.,Lecturer / Metallurgy

 The dictionary meaning of the word character is "mental and moral nature".
 Character may be defined as the sum total of a person's individual traits that reveal themselves in activity and communication.
 Psychologically, character is not something that an individual inherits from birth.
 It is imbibed and grows automatically during inter-personal interactions.
 For the development of a really stable character, the presence of a multi-dimensional group environment is imperative.
 For the development of the best human qualities, favorable conditions must be created.
 NCC provides both the multi-dimensional environment and favorable conditions for development.

 AIMS OF NCC

 The Indian Parliament passed the National Cadet Corps Act in 1948, thus creating the National Cadet Corps (NCC).
 The motto of the NCC is Unity and Discipline.
 The Aims of the National Cadet Corps are;

-- To develop qualities of character, courage, comradeship, discipline, leadership, secular out look, spirit of adventure and sportsmanship and the ideals of selfless service among the youth to make them useful citizens.
+- To develop qualities of character, courage, comradeship, discipline, leadership, secular out look, spirit of adventure, sportsmanship and the ideals of selfless service among the youth to make them useful citizens.

 The NCC is administered directly by the Ministry of Defence.
 The Director General has staff which is drawn from the three services - Army, Navy and Air Force.